PecanProject/betydb-documentation/betydb_tables.md

-Join tables are required when each row in one table may be related to many rows in another table, and vice-versa; this is called a ’many-to-many’ relationship.
+Join tables are required when each row in one table may be related to many rows in another table and vice-versa; this is called a "many-to-many" relationship.

 #### citations\_sites